Do you enjoy helping survivors of domestic and sexual violence?

 • Travel required within all counties served by the agency.

-To Apply: A completed employment application and assessments are required to be considered for employment.
-The on-line application and assessments can be accessed at:
+TO APPLY: A completed employment application is required to be considered for employment.
+The application can be accessed via the PDF link below.
+Please email all completed applications to Diann Rodriguez at drodriguez@purpledoortx.org

 Purpose/Function of Position: To provide individual and group counseling to adult and child victims of domestic violence and sexual assault and to ensure quality service delivery.
 The position will be part-time at 30 hours per week.